nahisah/totesys/README.md

 ```

 ### AWS Infrastructure
-In order to deploy terraform infrastructure without having to trigger the workflow, you will need to follow these steps:
+In order to deploy terraform infrastructure, you will need to follow these steps:

 Move into your terraform directory
 ```bash